YINI-lang/YINI-spec/YINI-Specification.md

 - Null values: `null`, `NULL`, `Null` are all interpreted as `null`.

 #### 11.2.5.
 Document Terminator
-- The terminator is only required in strict-mode.
+- The terminator is optional in both lenient/strict-mode.
 - See Section 3.5, "Document Terminator" for terminator syntax.
-- A valid YINI file, in Strict-mode, MUST end with the terminator marker (`/END`).
+- A valid YINI file, MAY end with the terminator marker (`/END`).
 - Only one terminator is permitted per file.
 - Missing terminators:
   - **In lenient mode:** No error or warning.